matter-labs-archive/Groth16BatchVerifier/BatchedGroth16.md

 ## Implementation results

-These tests are for **two** public inputs (should be roughly 40 000 gas less than estimations above) and uses `r[0] = 1` optimization.
+These tests are for **three** public inputs and uses `r[0] = 1` optimization.

-- Verification of single proof using non-batching verifier requires gas: 601248
+- Verification of 1 proof using batching verifier requires gas: 737684
+- Verification of 2 proofs using batching verifier requires gas: 924385

-- Verification of a single proof using batching verifier requires gas: 691585
+- Verification of 3 proofs using batching verifier requires gas: 1111151

-- Verification of two proofs using batching verifier requires gas: 879079
+- Verification of 4 proofs using batching verifier requires gas: 1297855

-- Verification of three proofs using batching verifier requires gas: 1066574
+- Verification of 5 proofs using batching verifier requires gas: 1484433

 ## Author

 Alex Vlasov, [@shamatar](https://github.com/shamatar),  alex.m.vlasov@gmail.com

-## WIP implementation

-Link is coming!